Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The following are practices that can be used in healthcare or similar workplaces.
 In all cases, follow the recommendations of your workplace as there may be considerations specific to a situation that require other practices.

-Use of alcohol-based hand rub at the point-of-care as the preferred method for hand hygiene in all healthcare settings unless certain exceptions apply.
+Use of alcohol-based hand sanitizer at the point-of-care as the preferred method for hand hygiene in all healthcare settings unless certain exceptions apply.
 Hands must be cleaned before and after contact with a patient, after contact with body fluids, and after contact with items known to be contaminated with respiratory secretions.

 Gloves should be used as an additional measure, not as a substitute for hand washing.
 Gloves must be put on before contact with the patient and they should be removed and hands washed before leaving the patient's room.